- Purpose and Applicability

 Human subjects regulations require that the consent process minimizes the possibility of undue influence or coercion and notes that some populations of subjects are considered especially vulnerable.
 The regulations designate three “protected populations” (pregnant women, prisoners, children) that each have additional required protections.
 Other vulnerable groups may also require additional protections against the potential for coercion or undue influence.

 Undue influence may occur through an excessive offer of something valuable or desirable that influences decision-making in inappropriate ways.
-Undue influence is often scrutinized by the IRB when subjects will receive significant payment for participation (see GUIDANCE Subject Payment).
+Undue influence is often scrutinized by the IRB when subjects will receive significant payment for participation (Subject Payment guidance).
 There are other situations when concerns about undue influence may arise.
 Federal regulatory guidance concedes that there is no bright line between mere influence and undue influence and so it is up to the IRB to make that distinction.

 A study benefit might raise concerns about undue influence when it is likely to: 1) inhibit a potential subject’s adequate consideration of, and reflection about, important study features such as risks, burdens, and discomforts; or 2) impair a potential subject’s understanding of the research and their participation in it.